Caring Science Measurement Tools

 Watson Caritas Patient Score® (WCPS)

-The Watson Caritas Patient Score® (WCPS) is a reliable and valid instrument used in hospitals and systems throughout the United States (and other parts of the world) to assess perspectives of caring practices of hospital staff, of colleagues and peers (with different versions).
+The Watson Caritas Patient Score® (WCPS) is a reliable and valid instrument used in hospitals and systems throughout the United States (and other parts of the world) to assess patient perspectives of caring practices of hospital staff.
+Other versions of the instrument are available to assess self-caring, Caritas leadership, and caring practices of colleagues and peers.Reliability and Validity of Scales

 These tools are available for download for $10 each.
 There is no limit to times used per participant/subject.
 Please complete permission request form below.

 The instrument contains five critical caring questions, to assess authentic human caring practices.
 The items are derived from the 10 Caritas Processes® of Watson’s Human Caring Theory.
 The WCPS® is a 7 point Likert scale where individuals who complete the survey are asked to rate the frequency from never to always of caring practices they have experienced.
 Caring practices include:

 - valuing the patient’s personal beliefs and faith.